 ‘… when we learn to enjoy using our latent creative energy, so that it generates its own internal force to keep concentration focused, we not only avoid depression but also increase the complexity of our capacities to relate to the world.’

 There are many reasons why people write, and each is as valid as the next.
 Personally, I write because I’m interested in what history can teach us – both the good and the bad.
 And I write because I’m interested in the human condition – why do people behave as they do?
 Why is it that some can withstand the most horrific conditions, whilst others collapse at the smallest upset?
 What makes a ‘good’ person?
 A ‘bad’ person?
 And is anyone truly all ‘good’ or ‘bad’?
-These are issues I explore both in The Yellow Papers and That Devil’s Madness, and in Orphan Rock, my latest novel due out early 2022. #writingadvise #mywriting #amreading #ausfiction
+These are issues I explore both in The Yellow Papers and That Devil’s Madness, and in Orphan Rock, my latest novel. #writingadvise #mywriting #amreading #ausfiction